kampamocha/hermetrics/README.md

 ### Hamming

 The Hamming distance count the positions where two strings differ.
-Normally the Hamming distance is only defined for strings of equal size but in this implementation strings of different size can be compared.
+Normally the Hamming distance is only defined for strings of equal size but in this implementation strings of different size can be compared counting the difference in size as part of the distance.

 ```python
 from hermetrics.hamming import Hamming